opentripplanner/OpenTripPlanner/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Report a bug or issue'
+about: Report a bug or issue
 title: ''
-labels: Bug
+labels: ''
 assignees: ''

 ---